New Visitation Policies in LA COUNTY JAIL - Century Regional Detention Facility Due to COVID-19 Coronavirus

 Given the close proximity of inmates and staff to each other in this lockup, it is going to be very difficult to prevent the spread of coronavirus once it is introduced into the facility as the virus can spread vis the microscopic vapor that we release every time we speak, cough or sneeze.

-The staff LA COUNTY JAIL - Century Regional Detention Facility will do everything we can to stop the spread within our facility, however we have to be honest, we are all entering uncharted territory under what is already normally a very difficult and stressful situation for the inmates and their families.
+The staff LA COUNTY JAIL - Century Regional Detention Facility will do everything we can to stop the spread within our facility, however we have to be honest, we are in uncharted territory under what is already normally a very difficult and stressful situation for the inmates and their families.

 We will continuously update this page as the spread of this virus accelerates and changes to our policies occur.